Acry/Shade-it-/README.md

 Middle mouse button to switch shader.
 Press n to create new shader, will open in Editor
-if file is changed and saved it should autocompile, press c to manually.
+If file is changed and saved it should autocompile, press c to do that manually.
-adjust your edit before compiling:
+Adjust your editor before compiling:
 `#define EDITOR	 "/usr/bin/kate"`
 P to toggle rendering/pause.
 S to override screenshot.